Marie Staunton CBE

 Meg is a Raleigh ICS alumna, having completed her placement in Nicaragua in 2013 working on water and sanitation projects.
 Since then she has also volunteered in Tanzania and led a volunteer placement in India.
 Meg has focused on campaigning for a number of development issues, raising awareness of the Sustainable Development Goals and presenting policies at the United Nations on Sustainable Development Goal 10: Reduced Inequalities.

 Polly is a Chartered Accountant with experience in the commercial and charity sectors.
 Having qualified at PwC in 2001, Polly worked as a Commercial Analyst with GlaxoSmithKline before taking a career break to spend 8 months working as a member of volunteer staff for Raleigh in Namibia.
 Responsibilities included everything from preparing the expedition accounts and meeting with project partners to digging wells and trekking dry river beds in the hope of spotting desert elephants.
 After returning from Raleigh Polly worked for a mixture of commercial and public sector organisations including 6 years as Deputy Treasurer for TRH The Prince of Wales and Duchess of Cornwall where she acted as Finance Director to the Prince of Wales’s Charitable Foundation.
-Polly is currently Director of Finance and Corporate Services for Breast Cancer Now, a Director of the English Lacrosse Association and Chairs Raleigh’s Finance and Risk Committee.
+Polly is currently Director of Finance and Corporate Services for Breast Cancer Now and a Director of the English Lacrosse Association.

 Jack is a director at professional services network PwC, where he leads the company’s private sector development work within international development business.
 His focus is on the UK Department for International Development (DFID) and other bilateral and international donor agencies.